Aurilux/BeaconsPlus/README.md

-# Shrouds
+# BeaconsPlus
-Adds a beacon-like block whose effects only target hostile mobs
+Adds two vanilla-friendly beacon variants: the Shroud (which affects hostile mobs), and the Lush (which affects plants and animals).